bwplotka/mdox/README.md

 ### Transformation

 mdox allows various types of markdown file transformation which are useful for website pre-processing and is often required when using static site generators like Hugo.
-It helps in generating front/backmatter, renaming and moving files, and converts links to work on websites.
+It helps in generating front/backmatter, renaming, and moving files, and converts links to work on websites.

 Just run `mdox transform --config-file=.mdox.yaml` and pass in YAML configuration.